-In relation to your answers to the two previous questions, please provide further details or case examples where available:
+In relation to your answers to the two previous questions, please provide further details or case examples where available.

 In 2022 D&S IFCA employed a Marine Development Officer.
-Part of their role is to deal with Marine Licence Applications, some of which are proposed developments in the South Marine Plan area.
+Part of their role is to deal with Marine

+Licence Applications, many of which are proposed developments in the South West Marine Plan area.
 Consideration of Marine Plan policies are undertaken when responding to these applications.
 In addition, the Deputy Chief Office and Senior Environment Officer have spent a considerable amount of time responding, and providing further responses in some instances, to Marine Licence Applications for mariculture and other developments in both the South West and South Marine Plan areas.
 Consideration of Marine Plan policies is also an important part of Byelaw development and authorisation of exemptions from D&S IFCA's byelaws, as outlined in previous responses.
 Defra has provided funding to all IFCAs to support the Marine Prioritisation Programme.
-This additional funding will help support the acet of the aviating Marine Development Officer the Senior Environment Officer and the Deputy Chief Officer's time in the work relating to responding to Marine Licence applications and having regard for Marine Plan policies when making the decisions outlined in the responses.
-With the likely increase in renewable energy developments (such as floating wind farms) and seaweed farms further costs associated with decision making including policies of the Marine Plan will create an additional resource cost in officers' time.
+This additional funding will help support the cost of the existing Marine Development Officer, the Senior Environment Officer and the Deputy Chief Officer's time in the work relating to responding to Marine Licence applications and having regard for Maine Plan policies when making the decisions outlined in the responses.
+With the likely increase in renewable energy developments (such as floating wind farms) in the South West Marine Plan area further costs associated with decision making including policies of the Marine Plan will create an additional resource cost in officers' time.

-How has the South Marine Plan affected you or your organisation's activities, infrastructure or organisation's ability to deal with future challenges, such as potential impacts of climate change or increasing competition for marine resources?
+How has the South West Marine Plan affected your or your organisations activities, infrastructure, or organisation's ability to deal with future challenges, such as potential impacts of climate change or increasing competition for marine resources?